Skip to content

 Treatment

-Bereavement support groups can also provide a useful source of social connection and support.
-They can help people feel less alone, thus help avoid the isolation that could increase the risk for prolonged grief disorder.
-There are currently no medications to treat specific symptoms of grief.
+Bereavement support groups and peer support can also provide a useful source of social connection and support.
+They can help people feel less alone; thus, help avoid the isolation that could increase the risk for prolonged grief disorder (Rodriguez-Villar et al. 2024).
+There are currently no medications to treat specific symptoms of grief, but research is underway to explore medications that might prove helpful in mitigating prolonged grief disorder.

 Why was prolonged grief disorder added to the DSM?